You must hold at least a Certificate III level education and care qualification prior to commencing as a Family Day Care Educator.

 National Criminal History Checks are different from the WWCC.
 They each consider different offences.

-Police checks must be no more than 6 months old.
+Police checks must be no more than 6 months old prior to commencement.

 You may obtain your Police Checks from any accredited body.
 Our National representative organisation - Family Day Care Australia provides National Police Checks with associated member benefits.